-- (a) The Government and the BCMA will maintain an adjudication committee (the "Adjudication Committee") to resolve Provincial Disputes, Local Disputes, Local Interest Issues and other issues in accordance with this Agreement.
-The Adjudication Committee will be composed of one BCMA representative and one Government representative.
-In addition, a chair will be appointed from the Roster, on a rotating basis in the order in which the members of the Roster are listed in Appendix I starting with the first member listed (unless the Government and the BCMA otherwise agree in writing), at the time a reference is made to the Adjudication Committee.
+- (a) The Government and the Doctors of BC will refer Provincial Disputes, Local Disputes, Local Interest Issues and other issues in accordance with this Agreement to a single arbitrator, appointed from the Roster, on a rotating basis in the order in which the members of the Roster are listed in Appendix H starting with the first member listed (unless the Government and the Doctors of BC otherwise agree in writing) at the time a reference is made to adjudication (the "Adjudicator").
+If any member of the Roster to be appointed as the Adjudicator is not able to hear the matter within a reasonable time the next named member who is able to do so will be appointed, and the rotation will continue from the member actually appointed.
+Either the Government or the Doctors of BC may elect to have Provincial Disputes, Local Disputes, Local Interest Issues and other issues in accordance with this Agreement heard by an Adjudication Committee as described in section 21.2(b). - (b) Notwithstanding section 21.2 (a), the Government and the Doctors of BC will maintain an adjudication committee (the "Adjudication Committee") to resolve, Provincial Disputes, Local Disputes, Local Interest Issues and other issues in accordance with this Agreement if either the Government or the Doctors of BC so elect to use the Adjudication Committee as an alternative to a single Adjudicator as provided in this Agreement.
+The Adjudication Committee will be composed of one Doctors of BC representative and one Government representative.
+In addition, a chair will be appointed from the Roster, on a rotating basis in the order in which the members of the Roster are listed in Appendix H starting with the first member listed (unless the Government and the Doctors of BC otherwise agree in writing), at the time a reference is made to adjudication.
 If any member of the Roster to be appointed to the Adjudication Committee is not able to hear the matter within a reasonable time the next named member who is able to do so will be appointed, and the rotation will continue from the member actually appointed.
-The Government and the BCMA will each be entitled to appoint one alternate representative to the Adjudication Committee. - (b) All arbitrations conducted by the Adjudication Committee will be conducted pursuant to the Commercial Arbitration Act.
-The Rules of the British Columbia International Arbitration Centre for the Conduct of Domestic Commercial Arbitrations will apply unless modified by this Agreement or any other agreement between the Government and the BCMA from time to time. - (c) In resolving any matter referred to it, the chair of the Adjudication Committee will work with the other members of the Adjudication Committee in an attempt to achieve a unanimous decision, which will be binding.
+The Government and the Doctors of BC will each be entitled to appoint one alternate representative to the Adjudication Committee. - (c) All arbitrations conducted by the Adjudicator or by the Adjudication Committee will be conducted pursuant to the Commercial Arbitration Act.
+The Rules of the British Columbia International Arbitration Centre for the Conduct of Domestic Commercial Arbitrations will apply unless modified by this Agreement or any other agreement between the Government and the Doctors of BC from time to time. - (d) In resolving any matter referred to it, the chair of the Adjudication Committee will work with the other members of the Adjudication Committee in an attempt to achieve a unanimous decision, which will be binding.
 If, after a reasonable time, a unanimous decision is not achieved, the majority decision of the Adjudication Committee will be binding.
-If there is no majority decision of the Adjudication

-Committee, the chair of the Adjudication Committee will not decide the matter and the arbitration will terminate.
+If there is no majority decision of the Adjudication Committee, the chair of the Adjudication Committee will not decide the matter and the arbitration will terminate.